oozou/jquery-mentionable/README.md

 is http://localhost/users.json, when the user types '@tai', jquery.mentionable will fire a request to *http://localhost/users.json?mentioning=tai*.

-Two fields are expected in returned json: name and image_url.
-If these fields are found, jquery.mentionable can handle data population for you.
-However, you can also parse your own handling function if you wanted to handle the data yourself.
+jquery.mentionable has a built-in callback that will populate the user list for you after ajax call is success.
+The only thing you need to do is to ensure that the returned json is an array of user object where each object has *name* and *image_url* fields.
+You can also supply the callback function by yourself if there is more logic you want to do.

 ## Usage
 First, include jquery and jquery.mentionable to your HTML.